Upcoming Events

 In community partnership with Community Arts and Culture, inc.

-Established in 2012, The Inheritants Project is a Miami-based youth program dedicated to preserving Afro-Indigenous music and dance.
-Through our interactive stage events, we bring together a diverse group of students, teachers, proteges, mentors, parents, and children, to celebrate and share.
-Our goal is to empower individuals to take ownership of their heritage and to give them a professional platform to showcase their talents.
+Founded in 2012, The Inheritants Project is a Miami-based youth initiative committed to preserving Afro-Indigenous music and dance traditions.
+Through dynamic, interactive stage events, we unite students, teachers, protégés, mentors, parents, and children in a vibrant celebration of culture and sharing.
+Our mission is to inspire individuals to embrace and steward their heritage, while providing a professional platform for participants to present their artistic talents.

 101 Water Ambassadors: River Serenade 2025